d191741n0m4d/GitHub_Workshop/README.md

 # GitHub Workshop
 demo
-This is demo from dev 1
+This is demo from dev 1Some Conflict from Remote
 This is Demo from master111